 Needs full sun in cooler zones some shade in warmer ones and takes little care once established although a little pruning can make it look more attractive.

-Description of Bitter orange or Flying Dragon (Poncirus trifoliata).
+Description of Bitter Orange (Poncirus trifoliata).

 Small tree growing to less than 20 feet (6 m).
 It is hardy to zone 6 some say zone 5.
 It has been recorded surviving to -10 F (-23 C)!
-This was a rare one off occurance and should not be taken as 'normal'.
+This was a rare one off occurrence and should not be taken as 'normal'.
 It is the most hardy of the citrus trees and it sheds its leaves in winter unlike most other citrus.
 It is grown more for its interesting shape as the branches grow in twisted shapes that tangle together and are protected by long vicious thorns up to 2 inches (5 cm).
 The bark is noticeably striped making this interesting and attractive plant stand out even more.
 The thorns make it a very effective barrier for almost any animal or human.

 The leaves are quite different from most citrus species being compound consisting of three lobes - hence its name trifoliate.
 Leaflets are mostly oval with wavy edges and from 1-2 inches (2.5-5 cm) long they are waxy, stiff and occur in far less numbers than most trees produce.